-Reporting Period 4/1/2014 - 9/15/2014 1.
+Reporting Period 10/1/2014 - 3/10/2015 1.
 What are the major goals of the program?
 The National UTC aims to promote strategic transportation policies, investment, and decisions that bring lasting and equitable economic benefits to the U.S. and its citizens.
 The Center is concerned with the integrated operations and planning of all modes serving the nation's passenger and freight transportation system, including the institutional issues associated with their management and investments.
 A balanced multi-modal approach will be used that considers freight and passenger travel mobility, reliability, and sustainability, as well as system operations during periods of both recurring and non-recurring incidents, including response to major emergencies.
 The modes in this theme include highway, transit, rail, and inter-modal interfaces including ports, terminals and airports.
 In particular, the center focuses on research, education, and technology transfer activities that can lead to (1) Freight efficiency for domestic shipping and for our international land, air, and sea ports; (2) Highway congestion mitigation with multi-modal strategies; and (3) Smart investments in intercity passenger travel facilities such as high speed rail.
-Major center activities are as following: Advanced & Applied Research Promoting Economic Competitiveness: Our research activities are multimodal/intermodal and multidisciplinary in scope, with the aims of addressing nationally and regionally significant transportation issues pertinent to economic competitiveness and providing practice-ready solutions.
-Education, Workforce Development, Technology Transfer, & Diversity The consortium is committed to providing high-quality transportation education and workforce development programs for a broad and diverse audience.
-Center's efforts will support the development of a critical transportation systems of the future.
+Major center activities are as following: Advanced &amp; Applied Research Promoting Economic Competitiveness: Our research activities are multimodal/intermodal and multidisciplinary in scope, with the aims of addressing nationally and regionally significant transportation issues pertinent to economic competitiveness and providing practice-ready solutions.
+Education, Workforce Development, Technology Transfer, &amp; Diversity The consortium is committed to providing high-quality transportation education and workforce development programs for a broad and diverse audience.
+Center's efforts will support the development of a critical transportation knowledge base and a transportation workforce that is prepared to design, deploy, operate, and maintain the complex transportation systems of the future.

-2. What was accomplished under these goals?
-Our research focuses on the mitigation of highway congestion through the use of multi-location auction tolling in a future environment where drivers are able to use vehicle-to-infrastructure (V2I) communication to exchange information with the toll operator.
+2. What was Our research focuses on the mitigation of highway congestion accomplished under through the use of multi-location auction tolling in a future these goals? environment where drivers are able to use vehicle-to-infrastructure (V2I) communication to exchange information with the toll operator.
 The main components of the tolling system were defined in this reporting period.
 The project was then split into two strands: (1) the development of analytical solutions, and (2) the development of a simulation tool to explore this potential future transportation scenario.
-The simulation is still under development in VISSIM environment.
-The initial analytical solutions to the scenario have been proven and analyzed.
-The project team brings together individual researchers from a diverse background and skillset.
+The analytical model provided insights into the effects of value of time distribution estimation and varying capacity on a Vickrey-type auction toll mechanism.
+The Agent-based simulation, developed in VISIM, focused on a Dutch based auction design. ······································ The project team brings together individual researchers from a diverse background and skillset.
 Apart from transportation engineering, the project team consists of Modeling and Simulation academics, an Operations Researcher, and a Social Scientist.
-3. How have the results been disseminated?
-The initial analytical results have been submitted to the Transportation Research Board's annual conference and it is hoped that it will be accepted for presentation in January 2015.
-4. What do you plan to do during the next reporting period to accomplish the goals?
-(10/1/2014 - 3/31/2015) During the next reporting period, it is expected that the simulation model will be completed and analyzed.
-Further developments of the analytical solution will also be derived.
-The development of a practical data-collection game will be investigated as well.
+3. How have the results The initial analytical results were presented at the TRB conference been disseminated? and accepted for publication in the Transportation Research Record. been disseminated?
+The final analytical results will be submitted to Transportation part A or equivalent journal later this year.
+4. What do you plan to The phase II of this project will include development of behavioral do during the next surveys to gain insights into how people would choose to travel on reporting period to toll roads when given the opportunity to bid.
+This information will accomplish the be used to produce an agent-based model (ABM) using the new goals?
+(3/10/2014 - Agent_Zero framework, proposed by Joshua Epstein (2014), the 10/1/2015) world's leading ABM researcher, as a means to model human behaviors.
+This research approach will likely produce more realistic results on tolling in the connected vehicle environment.